ireneboby/BankingAPI/README.md

 # BankingAPI

-A simple RESTful API built with Spring Boot to simulate basic banking operations like account creation and (coming soon) fund transfers.
+A simple RESTful API built with Spring Boot to simulate basic banking operations like account creation and fund transfers.

 ## Features

 - Create user accounts with an initial balance
-- (To do) Transfer funds between accounts
+- Transfer funds between accounts
-- (To do) Retrieve transaction history
+- Retrieve transaction history
 - Clean 3-layer architecture: Controller → Service → Repository

 ## Assumptions

-- Account IDs are generated automatically (in-memory counter)
+- Account IDs are generated automatically using an in-memory counter
-- Balances are handled using BigDecimal for precision
+- Account Balances are handled using `BigDecimal` for currency precision
-- No memory peristence yet - this is a prototype, not production-ready
+- No memory persistence yet — this is a prototype, not production-ready
+- All data is lost on app restart (in-memory only)
+- No authentication or authorization is implemented
+- Negative balances are not allowed
+- Transaction history is not filtered (returns full history)
+- Swagger is used as the only form of documentation
+- Only basic validation is performed (e.g. null checks, amount > 0)
+- Account names are not validated for uniqueness or formatting
+- Currency is not supported (i.e. all amounts are assumed to be in a single currency like USD)

 ## Tech Stack